 About Anne Pollock

-Anne Pollock is an Assistant Professor of Science, Technology & Culture in the School of Literature, Media, and Communication at Georgia Tech.
+Anne Pollock is an Associate Professor of Science, Technology & Culture in the School of Literature, Media, and Communication at Georgia Tech.
 She is also the coordinator of the Graduate Certificate in STS.

 Pollock’s research and teaching focus on biomedicine and culture, theories of race and gender, and how science and medicine are mobilized in social justice projects.
 She is particularly interested in how medical categories and technologies are enrolled in telling stories about identity and difference, especially with regard to race, gender, and citizenship.